 We likewise see the curious phenomenon that among the majority of Americans who would oppose most abortions, but permit some, there is a growing number of those who are willing to admit that the abortions they consider justified involve the killing of human beings.
-In a 1989 Los Angeles Times poll, in fact, 57 percent called abortion “murder,” including one-fourth of those who also said they “generally favored abortion.”
+In a 1989 Los Angeles Times poll, in fact, 57 percent called abortion murder, including one-fourth of those who also said they generally favored abortion.

 What is going on here?
 Why are there so many abortions when

 First of all, people have gotten the message from the pro-life movement that abortion kills a baby.
 They also have gotten the message from the abortion-rights side that sometimes abortion benefits women, who should not be deprived of the benefit.
-Having accepted both messages, the majority of Americans belong to the “conflicted middle.”
+Having accepted both messages, the majority of Americans belong to the conflicted middle.
 Where this group ultimately go is where America ultimately goes on abortion.